-Urgently needed services
+needed services received

-Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
-Services must be immediately needed and medically necessary.
-If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-ofnetwork.
+What you must pay when Services that are covered for you vou get these services Urgently needed services Urgently needed services are provided to treat a non-\$40 copayment per emergency, unforeseen medical illness, injury, or condition Medicare-covered visit. that requires immediate medical care but given your Copayment is waived if circumstances, it is not possible, or it is unreasonable, to admitted to the hospital obtain services from network providers.
+Examples of urgently within 24 hours. needed services that the plan must cover out of network are i) Worldwide Coverage: you need immediate care during the weekend, or ii) you are \$90 copayment for temporarily outside the service area of the plan.
+Services must